fabiandev/ts-runtime/README.md

 }
 ```

-will be transformed to the following by TypeScript:
+The enum from above will be transformed to the following by TypeScript:

 ```js
 var Action;